Christian Cage: Other media

 In 2007, TNA Home Video released a DVD titled The Instant Classic: Christian Cage, covering his beginnings in the independent circuit and other various subjects up to his second NWA World Heavyweight Championship reign.
 Reso is also the host of the DVD The Ladder Match 2: Crash and Burn.
 In September 2015, Edge and Christian were guests on the Stone Cold Steve Austin Podcast, which aired on the WWE Network.
 Edge and Christian were also the hosts and stars of a WWE Network sketch comedy series titled The Edge and Christian Show That Totally Reeks of Awesomeness, which had two seasons, the first of which aired from February to May 2016 with the second from November 2018 to February 2019.

-In March 2017, Reso has hosted a podcast with Copeland called E&C's Pod of Awesomeness with the show ending in late 2019.
+Reso hosted a podcast with Copeland called E&C's Pod of Awesomeness from 2017 to 2019.